Zach LaVine’s 30 points pace Bulls past Raptors 111-97

-CHICAGO (AP)Zach LaVine scored a season-high 30 points as the Chicago Bulls coasted to a 111-97 victory over the Toronto Raptors on Monday night.
+CHICAGO (AP)Zach LaVine scored a season-high 30 points and the Chicago Bulls coasted to a 111-97 victory over the Toronto Raptors on Monday night.

-LaVine, who didn’t play in Sunday’s nine-point loss at Toronto because of injury management on his knee, scored the Bulls’ first nine points of the fourth quarter before committing his fifth foul with seven minutes, 26 seconds left.
+LaVine, who didn’t play in Sunday’s nine-point loss at Toronto because of injury management on his knee, scored the Bulls’ first nine points of the fourth quarter before committing his fifth foul with 7:26 left.

-But the Bulls held a 15-point lead and were able to cruise the rest of the way..
-They improved to 2-2 in four series of back-to-back games.
+But the Bulls held a 15-point lead and were able to cruise the rest of the way.

+”When (LaVine) takes those catch-and-shoot opportunities, as many as he can get, it’s great for us,” Bulls coach Billy Donovan said.

 Bulls center Nikola Vucevic recorded his fourth consecutive double-double with 15 points and 13 rebounds.